Willing jaw, penetrating gaze, flawless uniform: the security guard protagonist of this post only lacks being real, and in fact it is not.

 In spite of this serious gap in its curriculum, however, Secom, a Japanese company active in the field of security, has decided to evaluate the "hiring" of this simulation generated by a Japanese software house.

-When all goes well, however, the "Guardian in the mirror" also acts as a receptionist, welcoming and providing instructions for visitors with a thoughtful touch of empathy: he adapts his physical characteristics to those of the interlocutor, so that he can always "Look into the eyes".
+When all goes well, however, the "Guardian in the mirror" also acts as a receptionist, welcoming and providing instructions for visitors with a thoughtful touch of empathy: he adapts his physical characteristics to those of the interlocutor, so that he can always "look in the eye".

 In the case of interlocutor children, he even crouches so as not to intimidate them.

-Virtual Security Guard is currently in the "training" phase: Secom expects to use it at full capacity during 2020.
+Virtual Security Guard is currently in the "training" phase: Secom plans to use it at full capacity during 2020.